 Your numbers

-Loaded your last inputs
+Loaded your last numbers

 Enter additional balances, APRs, and minimums.